dddrrreee/cs140e-25win/labs/what-did-we-learn.md

  - Few can.
  - So few can build interesting hardware.
- - Or they only work with simplified abstractions and don't realize the cool tricks that the lowest level has (read ch3 of arm1176).
+ - Or they only work with simplified abstractions and don't realize the cool tricks that the lowest level has (e.g., Ch 3 of arm1176).
  - You now have the superpower of being able to transmute "passive definitional" datasheet prose into working code, despite errata and subtly brittle rules.